eclipse-lyo/lyo/README.md

-# TRS Consumer
+# TRS Client

 ## Motivation

-The *TRS Consumer * utility uses th TRS interfaces of existing OSLC adapters in order to cache the data exposed by these OSLC adadapters in a preconfigured HTTP SPARQL enabled triplestore and to keep this data cache up to date with the data coming from the adapters. for more information please check the  [OSLC TRS 2.0 draft spec][1]
+The *TRS Client* utility uses the TRS interfaces of existing OSLC adapters in order to cache the data exposed by these OSLC adadapters in a preconfigured HTTP SPARQL enabled triplestore and to keep this data cache up to date with the data coming from the adapters. for more information please check the  [OSLC TRS 2.0 draft spec][1]

 ## Supported features